nitro41992/splitting-sucks/docs/implementation_plan.md

    - ✅ Receipt cards with thumbnails
    - ✅ FAB to create new receipts
    - ✅ Resume functionality with proper parameter passing
-   - ⚠️ Delete functionality needs confirmation dialog
+   - ✅ Delete functionality with confirmation dialog

 3. **Workflow Modal:**
    - ✅ Full-page modal implementation